yiranyyu/starter-academic/content/home/experience.md

         Project: Sentence-Level Pretraining for Document-Level RE (2020.07 ~ 2021.03)

         * Designed Sentence-Level ELECTRA pretraining task to learn better sentence representation from large corpus.
-        * Disigned Entity Context Prediction pretraining task to learn better entity representation from large corpus.
+        * Designed Entity Context Prediction pretraining task to learn better entity representation from large corpus.
-        * Improved F1 score on DocRED comparing to BERT-based baseline by fine-tuning with above.
+        * Improved F1 score on DocRED comparing to BERT-based baseline by fine-tuning using devised tasks.

         Project: Joint Extraction of Evidence and Relation for Document-Level RE (2019.11 ~ 2020.07)

-        * Jointly extract evidence and relation to help both evidence extraction and relation extraction.
+        * Jointly extract evidence and relation in RE task to help both evidence extraction and relation extraction.
         * Devised a bilinear based entity feature extraction module to improve the relation extraction performance.
         * Improved relation extraction F1 score on DocRED using a novel evidence-guided-attention mechanism.